kruton/lambdamoo/Extensions.md

 Declares a fixed directory for `%build` or a default directory for the situation where `--with-*path` has not been supplied by the user.

-(Unless you're actually planning to this build directory as part of the MOO distribution (please don't; I worked hard on getting rid of these), this is really only recommended for development in order to spare you from having to retype`--with-whateverpath=path/to/your/build` over and over while you're working through the issues.)
+(Unless you're actually planning to include this build directory as part of the MOO distribution (please don't; I worked hard on getting rid of these), this is really only recommended/intended for development in order to spare you from having to retype `--with-whateverpath=path/to/your/build` over and over while you're working through the issues.)

 #### `%require` _requirement_name_